 When you’re looking at joiner tools, you’ll sometimes see a biscuit joiner and sometimes you’ll see it called a plate joiner.
 There is no difference between these tools because they are the same tool.
 The term, “biscuit joiner” is most often used in the US, which could be the source of the confusion.

-For builders who take on a home project or a craft project, perhaps you’d want a joiner for hobbies.
-These smaller tools are more affordable and better suited for small crafts.
+For builders who take on a home project or a craft project, perhaps you’d want a biscuit joiner guide for helping with your hobbies.
+These small electric biscuit joiner tools are more affordable and better suited for small crafts.
 Keep in mind that these aren’t going to offer as many benefits as a professional grade tool.